Richborough Castle: Triumphal arch

 A major quadrifrons triumphal arch, one of the biggest in the Roman Empire, was erected in about AD 85 straddling Watling Street, the main road from Richborough to London.
-Its position and size suggest it may have been built to celebrate the final conquest of Britain after Agricola’s victory at the Battle of Mons Graupius.
+Its position and size suggest it may have been built to celebrate the final conquest of Britain after Agricola's victory at the Battle of Mons Graupius.

-Almost 25 m high, it had a facade of high quality, Italian granite and was adorned with sculptures and inscriptions, and must have been built by the Emperor.
-Standing as it did between the port and the province, passage through the arch signified formal entry into Britannia (cf the similarly maritime Arch of Trajan at Ancona).
+Almost 25 m high, it had a façade of high-quality Italian granite and was adorned with sculptures and inscriptions, and must have been built by the Emperor.
+Standing as it did between the port and the province, passage through the arch signified formal entry into Britannia (cf the similarly maritime Arch of Trajan at Ancona in Italy).
 Only the foundations and mound of the Richborough arch are still visible.
 It was demolished by the Romans themselves, apparently to provide building materials for the later Saxon Shore fort on the site.

 Saxon Shore fort

 During the late 3rd century this (by now large) civilian town was re-militarised by the conversion of part of it into a so-called Saxon Shore fort, a series of forts built by the Romans along the Channel on the English and French coasts possibly to guard against invading Saxon pirates.
 Construction of the fort here is believed to have started in 277 and been completed in 285.
 This involved the demolition and reuse as spolia of the triumphal arch, and numismatic evidence suggests it occurred during the reign of Carausius.

 The fort was 5 acre in area and was surrounded by massive walls, forming an almost perfect square.
 However, the north and south walls were constructed differently.
 The north wall was built by separate gangs of labourers, while the south wall seems to have been built as a single unit, suggesting that the north wall was built after the south wall.
 In some places, the walls reached over 25 feet (8 m) in height, and were built of small ashlar and double-tile courses.
 The main entrance of the fort was in the west wall.
 The walls stand to a great height and were of such high quality that they only recently needed repointing.

 In the interior of the fort most buildings were of timber though some were stone.
 A stone central rectangular building was probably the principia (headquarters) and there were also small, stone-built baths.